 You’ll see your physical therapist regularly, whether that’s daily or every few days, over the course of several weeks.
 Your therapist provides frequent ongoing support and acts as your point-of-contact between you and your physiatrist.

-Hopefully now you have a better picture of where your physiatrist and physical therapist fit in your overall care plan.
+Hopefully, you now have a better picture of what separates physiatrist vs physical therapist, as well as how each fits in your overall care plan.
 They each play a critical, distinct role in your rehabilitation that can’t be substituted or omitted.

 At Rehab Select, you have access to an on-site physiatrist to oversee your rehabilitation and physical therapists to implement your treatment plan.
 If you're scheduled for an inpatient stay, your collaboration with a physiatrist is crucial to your recovery.

-If you experience pain or physical limitations, or you're recovering from surgery, you can consult with a physiatrist at Rehab Select to begin your route to recovery.
+If you experience pain or physical limitations, or you're recovering from surgery in Alabama, you can consult with a physiatrist at Rehab Select to begin your route to recovery.
 Contact the facility today to learn more about the services available to you.